NASA and Boeing’s Starliner cargo spacecraft is now slated for launch to space in May 2022, the company has announced.

 Boeing and NASA had originally aimed to launch Starliner’s Orbital Test Flight 2 (OFT-2), a crucial uncrewed trial mission to the International Space Station (ISS), from Florida’s Cape Canaveral Space Force Station on July 30.
 But preflight checks revealed 13 stuck valves in Starliner’s service module, nixing that liftoff plan.

-Following extensive testing and analysis of oxidizer isolation valves on Boeing’s CST-100 Starliner service module propulsion system, since the past four months, Boeing announced that it is aiming to relaunch the Starliner in May next year.
+After extensive testing and analysis of oxidizer isolation valves on Boeing’s CST-100 Starliner service module propulsion system for the past four months, Boeing announced that it aims to relaunch the Starliner in May next year.

-“NASA has been working side-by-side with Boeing on the service module valve investigation, including leveraging the agency’s materials and propellants expertise to better characterize the potential causes of the issue,” said Steve Stich, manager, NASA’s Commercial Crew Programme in a blogpost.
+“NASA has been working side-by-side with Boeing on the service module valve investigation, including leveraging the agency’s materials and propellants expertise to better characterize the potential causes of the issue,” said Steve Stich, manager of NASA’s Commercial Crew Programme in a blog post.

 “Because of the combined work, we have a much better understanding of the contributors that led to the valve issues, and ways to prevent it from happening in the future.
 Boeing remains diligent and driven by the data during its decision making, which is key to ensuring the Starliner system is ready when we fly our test missions in 2022,” Stich added.

 Ongoing investigation efforts continue to validate the most probable cause to be related to oxidizer and moisture interactions.

 NASA and Boeing will continue the analysis and testing of the initial service module on which the issue was identified leading up to the launch of the uncrewed OFT-2 mission in August 2021.